-If you are a community-based organization, your answer should explain how you will engage with a public entity and/or tribes to create partnership opportunities.
+If you are a community-based organization, your answer should explain why partnership with a local public entity or tribe is not feasible and/or how you will engage with a public entity and/or tribes to create partnership opportunities.

-If you are an academic institution, your answer\should explain how you will engage with a public entity, tribe, or community-based organizations to create partnership opportunities.
+If you are an academic institution, your answer should explain how you will engage with a public entity, tribe, or community-based organizations to create partnership opportunities.